-203. The primary purpose of monitoring and supervision is to ensure that there is no diversion or siphoning of funds.
-Any adverse features have to be pro-actively tracked using technology to the fullest.
-Annex II of RBI Master Direction No. RBI/DBS/2016-17/28 DBS.CO.CFMC.BC.No.1/23.04.001/2016-17 dated July 01, 2016 (Updated as on July 03, 2017) on "Fraud - Classification and Reporting by commercial bank and select FIs" gives indicators for Early Warning Signals (EWS) which have to be followed up for possible Red Flagging.
+206. The primary purpose of monitoring and supervision is to ensure that there is no diversion or siphoning of funds.
+Any adverse feature has to be pro-actively tracked using technology to the fullest.
+RBI Master Direction No. RBI/DOS/2024-25/118 DOS.CO.FMG.SEC.No.5/23.04.001/2024-25 dated July 15, 2024 on "Master Directions on Fraud Risk Management in Commercial Banks (including Regional Rural Banks) and All India Financial Institutions" gives guidance on Early Warning Signals (EWS) which have to be followed up for possible Red Flagging.

-204. Banks have to ensure that EWS are tacked through system, pro-actively so that early signs of liquidity problems are known and followed up with the borrower for possible re-structuring or rehabilitation to preserve the economic value of the account and avoid it to slip into a NPA.
+207. Banks have to ensure that EWS are tacked through system, pro-actively so that early signs of liquidity problems are known and followed up with the borrower for possible re-structuring or rehabilitation to preserve the economic value of the account and avoid it to slip into a NPA.

-205. The following are the procedures usually adopted by banks for monitoring and supervision of advances after disbursement:
+208. The following are the procedures usually adopted by banks for monitoring and supervision of advances after disbursement: